tosuki/fitcal/README.md

 ### How to add more foods?
-If you have cloned t his repo and tried the website, you may have noticed that there aren't many foods registered in the app.
+If you have cloned this repo and tried to use the website, you may have noticed that there aren't many foods registered in the app.
 This is because i'm lazy :D. However, feel free to add more foods information to the `src/app/lib/data/placeholder.ts`.
 The base numbers are based on 1g portion of the food.
 So if a food has `120` calories per `100g`, you have to put in the calories property `1.2`.

 <img src="./assets/example2.png">